-1. Ensure that the deceased person's will has be properly filed with the clerk of the local county probate court where the deceased person resided.
+1. Ensure that the deceased person's will has been properly filed with the clerk of the local county probate court where the deceased person resided.
 The Probate court will then issue a document called the "Letters of Office" or "Letters Testamentary" which confirms the Executor's appointment as Personal Representative of the estate.

 2. The executor should also give notice to all of the heirs and beneficiaries of the estate regarding the probate proceedings.

-3. The Executor uses the Letters of Office to notify banks, credit card companies and government agencies of the decedent's death and transact business on behalf of the estate.
+3. The Executor uses the Letters of Office to notify banks, credit card companies, and government agencies of the decedent's death and transact business on behalf of the estate.
 Notice must be sent to all known creditors and notices published to all unknown creditors in a local legal newspaper.

 4. Set up a bank account for incoming funds and pay any ongoing bills for the estate.